 The FDA and the European Commission have granted orphan drug designation to Resolaris for the treatment of FSHD.
-We may also apply for orphan drug designation in other territories and for other indications and product candidates.
+We plan to apply for orphan drug designation for Resolaris for the treatment of LGMD in the United States and European Union and may also apply for orphan drug designation in other territories and for other indications and product candidates.
 Orphan drug status confers up to ten years of marketing exclusivity in Europe, and up to seven years of marketing exclusivity in the United States, for a particular product in a specified indication.
 To date, we have been granted orphan drug designation for only one product candidate in the United States and the European Union.
-We cannot assure you that we will be able to obtain orphan drug designation, or rely on orphan drug or similar designations to exclude other companies from manufacturing or selling biological products using the same principal mechanisms of action for the same indications that we pursue beyond these timeframes.
-Furthermore, marketing exclusivity in Europe can be reduced from ten years to six years if the initial designation criteria have significantly changed since the market authorization of the orphan product.
+We cannot assure you that we will be able to obtain orphan drug designation, or rely on orphan drug or similar designations to exclude other companies from manufacturing or selling products using the same principal mechanisms of action for the same indications that we pursue beyond these timeframes.
+Furthermore, marketing exclusivity in Europe can be reduced from ten years to six years if the initial designation or orphan drug indication, there are circumstances under which a competing product.
 Even if we are the first to obtain marketing authorization for an orphan drug indication, there are circumstances under which a competing product may be approved for the same indication during the period of marketing exclusivity, such as if the later product is shown to be clinically superior to the orphan product, or if the later product is deemed a different product than ours.
 Further, the marketing exclusivity would not prevent competitors from obtaining approval of the same product candidate as ours for indications other than those in which we have been granted orphan drug designation, or for the use of other types of products in the same indications as our orphan product.